 This coffee comes in a whole bean pack, which makes it easy for you to grind the beans to a size that is perfect for your French press.
 At 5 lbs, the pack itself is quite big and will last a long time, even in households with heavy coffee drinkers.

-It comes coarsely ground, saving you time and energy.
-Instead of grinding the coffee and then brewing it, you now only need to measure your coffee and proceed to brew it.
+This is coarse ground coffee, which saves you time and energy.
+Instead of grinding the coffee beans and then brewing your cup of coffee, you now only need to measure your coffee and proceed to brew it.
 Each pack includes six 10-ounce bags of the best ground coffee for French press from Marley.
 To get the best flavor from your One Love coffee, Marley advises that you use 2 tablespoons of coffee for every 6 oz of cold filtered water.
 That’s the equivalent of 1 oz coffee for every 6 oz of water.

 Marley One Love is more than just premium coffee for folks with a refined taste for coffee.
 The manufacturer, a Fair Trade certified company, is big on values, and with inspiration from the legendary reggae artist Bob Marley, strives to promote respect for humanity and nature.
 In addition to ensuring that coffee farmers are fairly compensated for their produce, when you buy One Love coffee, you indirectly support One Tree Planted, a charity that is committed to boosting reforestation around the world.